calebd/SimpleAuth/Readme.markdown

 - Facebook
 - Instagram

-I also have plans to provide
+I also have plans to provide:

 - Twitter web
 - Twitter xauth